 About This Course

-This 5-day class combines our 3-day Python Foundations with content relevant to scientists and engineers interested in using Python for their day-to-day computational tasks.
+This 40 hour class combines our Python Foundations with content relevant to scientists and engineers interested in using Python for their day-to-day computational tasks.
 This highly interactive training will give you a rock-solid base for building high-quality software in terms of both readability and performance.
 You’ll learn the essentials of the Python language and of the foundational packages of Python’s scientific ecosystem, as well as how to rapidly develop desktop applications.

 Days 1–3: Python Foundations